Unagi Token (UNA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Unagi Token Historical Price

-According to the latest data gathered on Unagi Token live price page, the current price of Unagi Token is 0.01098025USD.
-The circulating supply of Unagi Token(UNA) is 184.20M UNA , giving it a market capitalization of $2.02M.
+According to the latest data gathered on Unagi Token live price page, the current price of Unagi Token is 0.01236667USD.
+The circulating supply of Unagi Token(UNA) is 184.20M UNA , giving it a market capitalization of $2.28M.

 The Unagi Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UNA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.